Skip to main content

 • reAlpha Mortgage – Your partner in smarter, tech-driven home financing

-• reAlpha – A homebuying platform that helps you unlock up to 75% of the buyer agent commission as cashback
+• reAlpha – A homebuying platform that helps you earn a portion of the buyer agent’s commission back as cashback.

 Conclusion: Empowered Decisions Start With the Right Tools

 Buying your dream home doesn’t have to drain your savings.
-With reAlpha, you can get back up to 75% of your buyer agent’s commission — cash that can cover inspections, closing costs, or even furnish your new home.
+With reAlpha, you can receive a portion of your buyer agent’s commission back-cash that can help cover inspections, closing costs, or even furnish your new home.

 Here’s how it stacks: